jucian0/posts/how-my-life-changed.md

 ## Conclusion

-I've learned that changing your mind is much harder than changing your financial situation, so the most important thing that we can do for ourselves os to improve ourselves as humans.
+I've learned that changing your mind is much harder than changing your financial situation, so the most important thing that we can do for ourselves is to improve ourselves as humans.
 We need to open our minds and be kind.

 Another lesson that I learned was to "do your best" "and to trust people".
 I could not have changed my life if I had no trusted people along the way.
 If you don't know something, don't hesitate to ask.
 People want to help you for many reasons, but they nned to know that you need help first.